Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 Mappings

-array defines how secrets are mapped to environment variables.
+The mappings array defines how secrets are mapped to environment variables.

 Individual Secrets (secret-key)